akarsai/akarsai.github.io/project.md

 as it turns out, similar observations can be made for a large class of dynamical systems, see, e.g., [5,12]. for port-hamiltonian system specifically, the cost functional of interest is the **supplied energy** to the system, since this cost functional is the best fit for the energy-based modeling framework of port-hamiltonian systems.

-to address the second question, a common scheme are **closed-loop** controls, in which the control is calculated based upon a measured quantity of the system, for example the velocity of the car. standard techniques for this approach do not give us control laws that can be realized by port-hamiltonian systems. this is not ideal since this means that we fall out of our modeling framework. hence, we are interested in the construction of **structured controllers**, i.e., controllers that have a port-hamiltonian structure.
+to address the second question, a common scheme are **closed-loop** controls, in which the control is calculated based upon a measured quantity of the system, for example the velocity of the gas. standard techniques for this approach do not give us control laws that can be realized by port-hamiltonian systems. this is not ideal since this means that we fall out of our modeling framework. hence, we are interested in the construction of **structured controllers**, i.e., controllers that have a port-hamiltonian structure.